stevencurtis/TrackerDemo/README.md

 ## TrackerDemo

 # Installation
 ## 1. Download
 Download the Zip archive from your web client / browser as appropriate, and save to a suitable location on your machine.

-## 2. Refresh Third Party Frameworks
+## 2. Refresh Third Party Frameworks and Dependencies
 This application uses cocoapods for dependencies, and these have been included in the zip file but it is good practice to `pod install` from the command line to refresh the Pods.
 The frameworks used are `GoogleMaps`, `RxSwift`, `RxCocoa`, `RxTest` and `RxBlocking`.
 Full details on how to install `CocoalPods` is avaliable [at cocoapods.org](https://cocoapods.org)